-This colorful and seasonal cocktail is perfect for when you see Blood Oranges available in your local grocery store.
-This is a colorful variation of the classic margarita recipe uses fresh, seasonal ingredients, as well as premium tequila.
-A perfect way to use this gorgeous seasonal fruit with a show stopping cocktail.
+This colorful and seasonal Blood Orange Margarita is perfect for when you see Blood Oranges available in your local grocery store.
+This is a colorful variation of the classic margarita recipe that uses fresh, seasonal ingredients, as well as premium tequila.
+A perfect way to use this gorgeous seasonal fruit with a show-stopping cocktail.

 So just the other day I was at Trader Joe's and the food sample being distributed wasn't something that was processed or really pre-packaged was offered: blood oranges.
 Yes, these cute little fruits have hit shelves.
 And while I love to snack on them, I also don't mind them in a margarita.
 The ones available were labeled as "Moro."
 I tend to not see these oranges all year long.

 Pictured below are two oranges: a navel and a blood orange.
 The color is different in the fruit but also on the exterior.
 Most blood oranges I've seen also seem to be a bit smaller as well.